Skip to article frontmatterSkip to article content

 --------------------------------------------------------------------------------

-The following visualizations illustrate how cumulative and annual revenue impacts evolve across the projection period, revealing the transition points at which these policies shift from revenue-positive to revenue-negative positions.
+The following visualizations illustrate how cumulative and annual revenue impacts evolve across the projection period, showing the transition from initial revenue gains to long-term losses as demographic pressures intensify.

 Loading...

-The following visualization shows how these two revenue streams evolve over time, revealing the critical crossover point where employer payroll tax revenue falls behind the Social Security benefit taxation being eliminated:
+The following visualization shows how these two revenue streams evolve over time, revealing the critical crossover point where annual employer payroll tax revenue falls behind the annual Social Security benefit taxation being eliminated:

 Loading...